Vinyl Record Storage Solutions: Protecting Your Collection

 The Basics of Vinyl Care

-- Handle with care (by the edges and label only)
+- Handle records only by the edges and label.

-These basics form the foundation of proper vinyl care, and they’ll help ensure your records stay in top shape regardless of your chosen storage method.
+These basics form the foundation of proper vinyl care and will help your records stay in top shape regardless of your storage furniture or display choices.

 Inner Sleeves: Your Records’ First Line of Defense